evant/binding-collection-adapter/README.md

 }
 ```

-Then bind it to the collection view with `app:items` and `app:itemView`.
+Then bind it to the collection view with `app:items` and `app:itemBinding`.
 There are also some
 convenience factories to attach a `LayoutManager` to a `RecyclerView` with `app:layoutManager`.

 ```xml